kotakasahara/omegagene/docs/source/users-manual/in_out_files.rst

     * The integrator by Zhang [Zhang_1997]_
     * For the Hoover-Evans thermostat ("hoover-evans")
     * SHAKE cannot be applied.
+  * langevin
+    * Langevin integrator.
+    * The thermostat must be set to "none"
+    * "langevin-gamma" is required.
 * --thermostat            scaling
   * none
     * NVE